aappddeevv/dynamics-client/README.md

 MIT license.
 See the LICENSE file.

-Copyright 2017 The Trapelo Group.
+Copyright 2017 The Trapelo Group LLC.